The best

 Related products

-Barossa Wine Company Farms Shiraz
+Barossa Valley Wine Co.
+Farms Shiraz

 Senior winemaker Jamie Saint, pursues his passion for the wines of the Barossa through the Barossa Valley Wine Company.
 He crafts wines of sophistication, each with the perfect balance of elegance, power and grace.
 Farms is iconic Barossa at its best, a mark if respect to those that have carved out our regions reputation, and a nod to those yet to come.
 An intense nose of blackberry, black olive, liquorice and cigar box characters leads to a powerful palate of rich blackberry, olive tapenade and vanillin spice with dense, powerful and grippy tannins.
-Fermented for 7 10 days in traditional open top fermenters the wine undergoes malo-lactic fermentation in French and American hogsheads followed by twenty months oak maturation.
-Enjoy now or will reward careful cellaring for 10+ years.
+Fermented for 7 – 10 days in traditional open top fermenters the wine undergoes malo-lactic fermentation in French and American hogsheads followed by twenty months oak maturation.
+Enjoy now or will reward with careful cellaring for 10+ years.
+Awards: • Silver

 Head The Brunette Shiraz